 The easiest way to derive a tetrahedron from this shape is to draw two diagonal lines of √2 across opposite faces at 90° to one another.
-By joining the tips the resulting tetrahedron has four sides made up of equilateral triangles:
+By joining the tips the resulting tetrahedron has four sides of equilateral triangles:

 If we use opposite corners of the same two faces of the square, we can create another tetrahedron in the same way.
 Viewed from below it looks like this:

 These two pyramid shapes can be combined to form a star tetrahedron (or one-half the volume of the cube):

 As a compound of two regular tetrahedra, the star tetrahedron has edges of √2 and is sometimes referred to as the stella octangula or “eight-pointed star” even though viewing it from above only shows six points:

 Why is this shape significant?
 Another word for the star tetrahedron is the Merkaba.
 It harmonizes male and female energy, much like a Yin/Yang symbol.
 The star of David is a two dimensional version of a Merkaba, and was reputed to have been painted on the shields of the armies of King David as a symbol of divine protection.
 The Merkaba steps down source energy into the physical and is an invocation of the phrase “as above, so below”.
 Here is a representation surrounding the human body: